MasterVoices | Ted Sperling, Conductor

 55 LEXINGTON AVE.
 NEW YORK, NY 10010

-Tickets for the May 11th performance of BRIDGES will be available starting on December 9th.
+On Sale Date for Tickets for the May 11th performance of BRIDGES is TBA.

-MasterVoices Members save 15% on tickets and have pre-sale access beginning December 2nd.
+MasterVoices Members save 15% on tickets and have pre-sale access will be sent prior to the sale period.

 Tariq Al-Sabir, Composer and Tenor Soloist